 Anyone can fall prey to toxic people such as a malignant narcissist or sociopath, someone who has very little empathy combined with an excessive sense of entitlement, false sense of superiority and a tendency to be interpersonally exploitative for their own gain.
 The dynamic between empaths and narcissists have been explored in numerous articles, but what about the INFJ and narcissist?

 It may seem quite bizarre that one of the most “authentic” personality types could end up with someone who tends to be very inauthentic and superficially charming, but there are reasons why they may (initially) gravitate towards each other.

 Let’s talk more about how the traits of an INFJ empath interact with the traits of a narcissist – and how, like any other personality type, we can be both vulnerable to narcissists as well as empowered by what we’ve learned from our experiences with them.

 1. As natural perfectionists, INFJs often seek the “ultimate relationship.”

-As an INFJ, one of our biggest challenges is learning to honor ourselves and our instincts above the appearance of the ideal, in order to achieve the real thing.
+As an INFJ, one of our biggest challenges is learning to honour ourselves and our instincts above the appearance of the ideal, in order to achieve the real thing.